Tuesday 28 April 2015

 last_run=get_last_run(code)

-if last_run is not None:
+last_run is

-if (now() - last_run).total_seconds()<(60*60):
+(now() - last_run).total_seconds()<(60*60):

-#Too soon to run again, we want hourly prices at best
+soon to run again, we

 continue